HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 $$Z_{\textrm{mod}} = \frac{0.6745(x-\widetilde{x})}{\textrm{MAD}}$$

-where `MAD` denoting the median absolute deviation and $\widetilde{x}$ denoting the median.
+where `MAD` denotes the median absolute deviation and $\widetilde{x}$ the median.
 The modified Z-scores with an absolute value of greater than 3.5 is labeled as potential outliers.

 The cons for the Z scores are that it is only convenient to use in a low dimensional feature space, in a small to medium sized dataset and not recommended when distributions can not be assumed to be parametric [[Sergio Santoyo]][A Brief Overview of Outlier Detection Techniques].